 Day 8: Explore Waitomo Caves and Blackwater Rafting

-Travel through Waikato Country to see beautiful rolling farms and hundreds (or thousands) of sheep!
+Travel through rolling green hills and spot hundreds (or thousands) of sheep!
 Venture underground for an exhilarating caving experience that blends climbing, tramping and floating through a unique underground river system.
-Lower yourself into a sinkhole to see the awesome limestone and experience the adrenaline rush as you clamber and slide through squeezes, jump into the black water-filled abyss, and scramble up waterfalls.
+Lower yourself into a sinkhole to see the awesome limestone and experience the adrenaline rush as you clamber and slide through small squeezes, jump into the black water-filled abyss, and scramble up waterfalls.

 Day 9: Goodbye, New Zealand!

 Duck into the city for some final shopping and grab a bite with your mates.
 You'll fly home with new friends and your first post-school journey under the belt!

 Travel is the only thing you buy that makes you richer!

 - New Zealand is the first country to see the sunrise